Easy Shrimp Ceviche Recipe (Video)

-- Put shrimp in a container with a snap-right lid and put it back in the fridge while you chop the red onion and mix the lemon juice, lime juice, garlic, salt, and Green Tabasco Sauce.
+- Put shrimp in a container with a snap-right lid and put it back in the fridge while you chop the red onion and mix the lemon juice, lime juice, garlic, salt, and Green Tabasco Sauce (affiliate link).

 - Keep the "cooked" shrimp in the fridge while you chop the red bell pepper, cucumber, and cilantro (or green onion).
 Then remove shrimp from the fridge and add those ingredients.
 Taste to see if you might want a tiny bit more salt or hot sauce.
 Add a pinch or two of sweetener if you'd like it to be a little sweeter

 - Either serve right away or continue to chill until you're ready to serve.

 - Leftover Ceviche will keep in the fridge overnight and makes a delicious treat the next day!
 I wouldn't keep it longer than one day.